 - Semester 2 - 2018

 This course replaces the following course(s): EDUC1004.
 Students who have successfully completed EDUC1004 are not eligible to enrol in EDUC2103.

 On successful completion of the course students will be able to:

 1. Understand the relationship between schooling, identity and society in a theory/practice nexus

 2. Recognise the historical impact of unequal access to education in spite of mass schooling.

-4. Research the factors of social inclusion and exclusion, focusing on the intersection of factors such as: socio-economic status, Indigeniety, race, ethnicity, gender and space and place.
+4. Research the factors of social inclusion and exclusion, focusing on the intersection of factors such as: socio-economic status, Indigeneity, race, ethnicity, gender and space and place

 5. Understand the mechanisms that contribute to socially just pedagogical and curricular practices for diverse student populations.